Opendigitalradio/ODR-PadEnc/README.md

 Usage of MOT Slideshow and DLS
 ==============================

-*odr-padenc* reads images from the specified folder, and generates the PAD data for the encoder.
-This is communicated through a fifo to the encoder.
+`odr-padenc` reads images from the specified folder, and generates the PAD data for the encoder.
+This is communicated through a FIFO to the encoder.
 It also reads DLS from a file, and includes this information in the PAD.

 If ImageMagick is available